Effect of a magnetic field on the thermodynamic properties of a high-temperature hadron resonance gas with van der Waals interactions: Introduction

 A unique consequence of the peripheral heavy-ion collisions is that a strong transient magnetic field ( $\sim m_{\pi}^{2} \sim 10^{18} $ G) is expected to be formed due to the motion of the spectator protons.
-The strength of the magnetic field may reach up to the order of 0.1$m_{\pi}^{2}$, $m_{\pi}^{2}$, $15 m_{\pi}^{2}$ for SPS, RHIC, and LHC energies, respectively~\cite{Skokov:2009qp}.
+The strength of the magnetic field may reach up to the order of 0.1$m_{\pi}^{2}$, $m_{\pi}^{2}$, $15 m_{\pi}^{2}$ for Super Proton Synchroton (SPS), Relativistic Heavy Ion Collider (RHIC), and LHC energies, respectively~\cite{Skokov:2009qp}.
 This magnetic field decays with time and can, in principle, affect the thermodynamic and transport properties of the evolving partonic and hadronic matter~\cite{Skokov:2009qp, Tawfik:2016lih, Bzdak:2011yy, Deng:2012pc}.
 The strong magnetic field, which can reach hadronic scales, has a significant effect on the transition properties and equation of state.
-Such intense magnetic fields are predicted to occur in compact neutron stars~\cite{Duncan:1992hi, Dey:2002pc} and during the early universe's electroweak transition~\cite{Vachaspati:1991nm,Bhatt:2015ewa}.
+Such intense magnetic fields are predicted to occur in compact neutron stars~\cite{Duncan:1992hi, Dey:2002pc} and during the early Universe's electroweak transition~\cite{Vachaspati:1991nm,Bhatt:2015ewa}.
 The interaction between the strong dynamics and the external magnetic field leads to exciting new phenomena, such as the chiral magnetic effect~\cite{Kharzeev:2007jp, Fukushima:2008xe} and a reduction of the transition temperature as the magnetic field increases~\cite{Bali:2011qj}.
 Furthermore, magnetic catalysis~\cite{Shovkovy:2012zn} and inverse magnetic catalysis ~\cite{Preis:2010cq,Bruckmann:2013oba} can affect the phase diagram of QCD matter.
 Thus, it is crucial to study the effect of an external magnetic field on both the deconfined and confined phases of the matter formed in high-energy collisions.
-Thermodynamic properties of the system, such as pressure ($P$), energy density ($\varepsilon$), entropy density ($s$), speed of sound ($c_{\rm s}$), and specific heat ($c_{\rm v}$) will get modified due to the effect of an external magnetic field.
-All these observables help us characterize the systems produced in ultra-relativistic collisions.
+Thermodynamic properties of the system, such as pressure ($P$), energy density ($\varepsilon$), entropy density ($s$), speed of sound ($c_{\rm s}$), and specific heat capacity at constant volume ($c_{\rm v}$) will get modified due to the effect of an external magnetic field.
+All these observables help us characterize the systems produced in ultrarelativistic collisions.
 Moreover, the system will also develop some magnetization ($\mathcal{M}$), which will help us to understand whether the system is diamagnetic or paramagnetic.
 Apart from these, the magnetic susceptibility ($\chi_{M}^{2}$) and magnetic permeability ($\mu_{r}$) are also essential observables that can give us useful information about the system under consideration~\cite{Bali:2012jv,Bali:2020bcn,Lin:2022ied, Xu:2020yag,Bonati:2013vba, Bonati:2013lca,Bali:2014kia,Chaudhuri:2022oru, Bhattacharyya:2015pra}.
-With the help of magnetic permeability and electric susceptibility, one can, in principle, get an idea about the optical properties of the system.
-Thus, one must study the above-mentioned observables to better understand the nature and behavior of both the hadronic and partonic medium formed in peripheral heavy-ion collisions.
+Thus, one must study the above-mentioned observables to better understand the nature and behavior of both the hadronic and partonic media formed in peripheral heavy-ion collisions.